Research suggests certain foods, including dairy, sugar, and Brewer’s yeast, may trigger hidradenitis suppurativa

 Medical research has confirmed that weight gain and having obesity are linked to hidradenitis suppurativa.
-Talk with your doctor about if a weight loss plan is right for you, and what foods trigger your symptoms.
+Talk with a doctor about whether a weight loss plan is right for you, and what foods trigger your symptoms.

 There’s no cure for this condition.
-Medical treatment is necessary along with healthy lifestyle choices.
+Medical treatment is necessary, along with healthy lifestyle strategies.
 Treatments such as medication, laser therapy, and protective silicone bandages may help relieve recurring skin irritation, pain, and swelling.